The Girl Who Was Death: Plot summary

 In the end, it turns out that the adventure was nothing but a bedtime story, which Number Six was telling to some children in the Village nursery.
-Number Two (who looks like Schnipps) and his assistant (who looks like Sonia) were hoping that he would drop his guard and allow some clue as to why he resigned.

-But Number Six, after putting the children to bed, turns to the hidden camera and cheekily wishes: "Good night, children... everywhere."
+Number Two (who looks like Schnipps) and his assistant (who looks like Sonia) were hoping that he would drop his guard and reveal some clue as to why he resigned.
+Number Six, after sending the children to bed, turns to the hidden camera and cheekily wishes, "Good night, children... everywhere."